Learning Outcomes

 - Standard disclosure requires parties to disclose documents on which they rely, that adversely affect their own or another party’s case, or support another party’s case.

-- The duty to search for documents must be reasonable and proportionate, considering the case’s complexity and volume of documents.
+- The duty to search for documents must be reasonable and proportionate, considering the case’s complexity and volume of documents, the significance of likely finds, and ease and expense of retrieval.

-- Only documents within a party’s control must be disclosed, including those previously held.
+- Only documents within a party’s control must be disclosed, including those previously held or to which the party has a right of access.

-- Electronic disclosure requires parties to agree on proportionate search methods and formats.
+- Electronic disclosure requires parties to agree on proportionate search methods, preservation steps, formats for exchange, and to consider using the Electronic Documents Questionnaire.

-- The duty to disclose is ongoing; new documents must be disclosed promptly.
+- The duty to disclose is ongoing; new documents must be disclosed promptly, and reliance at trial on undisclosed documents requires permission.

 Key Terms and Concepts